LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

 10. Keep the **Outlook** tab open in **Microsoft Edge** and proceed to the next task.

-    If you are using a per
+    If you are using a personal Microsoft Outlook email account, leave the **InPrivate** Edge Browser open.

+### Task 4 - Resolve Office Message Encryption Permission issue